gautier337/R-Type/README.md

 ./r-type_client
 ```

+A release folder is created during the build process, containing the binary files and assets.
+The server and the client can also be run directly from this folder.

 ## Gameplay

 Upon launching the client, you'll enter the R-TYPE universe, where you can join other players in cooperative missions against various foes.
 Master your spacecraft, strategize with your team, and enjoy the high-octane combat that R-TYPE offers.